The Road to More Successful Digital Products.

 So as UX designers, do we work with rigid requirements or flexible assumptions?

-The best way to collect assumptions from your clients is through collaborative workshops.
+The best way to collect assumptions from your clients is through researching their needs in interactive workshops.
 You can use these workshops to help clients think, talk, and express their opinions about their users, market, and product.

 There are several techniques you can use to help your clients express their ideas easily such as brainstorming exercises that help express assumptions about prospective users and competitors.
 You also need to work with your client on coming up with a unified product vision, as this can sometimes prove challenging for big teams.